rosner/data-models/web/v1/snowflake/sql-runner/sql/standard/00-setup/StoredProcedures.md

 # Stored procedures

-Below you can read about stored procedured defined for the Snowflake modules.
+Below you can read about stored procedures defined for the Snowflake modules.
 They are defined under the `{{.output_schema}}` and you can find the source code [here](./01-main/01-stored-procedures.sql).

 For modularity, they are recreated in the first step of all `01-main` playbooks and they are explicitly dropped in the `XX-destroy` steps.